CypRiv/genal/README.md

 | 7088120 |  A |   G | 0.9028| -0.0184| 0.0517 | 0.722300 |   9 |  99999468 | rs10981301 |

 And we see that the SNP column with the rsids has been added based on the reference data.
-You do not need to obtain the 1000 genome reference panel yourself, Genal will download it the first time you use it.
+You do not need to obtain the 1000 genome reference panel yourself, genal will download it the first time you use it.
 By default, the reference panel used is the european (eur) one.
 You can specify another valid reference panel (afr, eas, sas, amr) with the reference_panel argument:

 ```python
 SBP_Geno.preprocess_data(preprocessing = 'Fill_delete', reference_panel = "afr")